London (music producer)

-He has produced tracks for Rema, Crayon, Ayra Starr, Wizkid, Chris brown, Selena Gomez, 6lack, Yseult, and Ladipoe.
-He rose to stardom following his deal with Blowtime Entertainment in 2019.
-His production hits include Rema's: "Soundgasm", "Bad Commando", "Calm Down", Ayra Starr's: "Fashion Killa", "Bloody Samaritan", Tiwa Savage's: "Koroba", and Johnny Drille's: "Mystery Girl".

-He currently has a publishing deal in a joint venture between Sony Music Publishing France and Bluesky Music Publishing.
+Signing with Blowtime Entertainment in 2019, he's produced for other notable artists including Crayon, Ayra Starr, Rema, Wizkid, Selena Gomez, 6lack, Yseult, and Ladipoe.
+His other successful productions include Rema's: "Calm Down" and "Ozeba", Ayra Starr's "Fashion Killa" and "Bloody Samaritan", Tiwa Savage's "Koroba", and Johnny Drille's "Mystery Girl".
+In 2022, he signed a publishing deal in a joint venture with Sony Music Publishing France and Bluesky Music Publishing.

 Early life

 Michael Ovie Hunter was born in Kaduna, to a Nigerian Mom, from Isoko and a British Dad.
-Micheal grew up in the sub-division of the Northern Nigeria state, Kaduna, where he rounded up his high school in 2016.
-Micheal's musical career began in the church as a drummer and soon took personal lessons on beat making.
+Michael grew up in the sub-division of the Northern Nigeria state, Kaduna, where he rounded up his high school named Christ Ambassadors College, Kaduna in 2016.
+Michael's musical career began in the church as a drummer and soon took personal lessons on beat making.
 He tells Tush Magazine, “I when, out of curiosity, I discovered the FL Studio software From a close friend in the company I worked for in Kaduna as a graphics designer.”